Yangdup Lama: Early life

 Lama is the second child born to mother Kamala Lama (Sherpa) and father Late Namgal Lama (Yonzon) in the village of Gayabari near Kurseong in the hill district of Darjeeling in the North Eastern part of India.
 He completed Secondary School Certification (Class 10th) from Victoria Boys’ School, Kuseong and Senior School Certification (Class 12th) from Army Public School Bengdubi.

-Lama moved to Kolkata in 1992 to study Hotel Management after completion of which he moved to Delhi in 1995.
+Lama moved to Kolkata in 1992 to study Hotel Management from IAM Kolkata after completion of which he moved to Delhi in 1995.